 Optimising your Google listing is the best way to rank higher on both Google Maps and Google Search local results.
-For that purpose, what you need to do is to create a Google My Business (GMB) account.
+For that purpose, what you need to do is to create a Google Business Profile.
 What you need to do to make the most of your Business Profile on Google is:

-- Verify the ownership of the business on GMB.
+- Verify the ownership of the business on Google Business Profile.

 - Update your information on a regular basis.

-- Add all your information here: opening hours, the logo of the brand, respond to your customer's reviews.
+- Add all your information here: opening hours, the logo of the brand.

 2. Build local links back to your site